Some ships dock at Ha Long City's commercial pier.

 It pays to compare your cruise line shore excursions here.

-From the mooring or the piers, it's about 45 mins by junk to the karsts, so don't waste your time with a 2-hour junk trip - make it at least 4 hours & preferably 6.
+It's about 45 mins by junk to the karsts, so don't waste your time with a 2-hour junk trip - make it at least 4 hours & preferably 6.
 A group of 8 to 20 can hire a junk on-spec from a pier for peanuts, around $10pp.
 So much better and cheaper than a crowded ship's junk excursion.
 The experience of sailing amongst the karsts in a junk - it's eerie & lonesome - is very different to looking over the rail of the ship

 Hanoi is a 3-4 hour tour away and is best done by cruise organized excursion.
 The drive is a long one on busy roads that take you through many villages, but also past a lot of rice fields ... so a chance to see rural life in Vietnam.
 Hanoi itself is definitely worth seeing.

 International driving licenses are not accepted in Vietnam.
 Therefore, there are no car rental companies such as Hertz and Avis etc.